DaveBackus/Data_Bootcamp_Book/pandas-input.md

 we find that it's a `pandas.core.series.Series` -- **series** for short.
 A series is essentially a dataframe with a single variable or column, which simplifies the bookkeeping a bit.

+**Digression.** This syntax -- refer to a variable using its string name `'x1'` -- is common in our work, but we use a string only because the variable name is, in fact, a string.
+If the variable name is, say, an integer, we would use that.
+For example, if a variable has the integer name `2011` we would refer to it as `df[2011]` -- no quotes called for.
+If we're not sure, print `df.index` to see what dtype it is.

 **Construct new variables from old ones.** Now that we know how to refer to a variable, we can construct others from them.
 We construct two with